jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ---
-title: WORK IN PROGRESS – Educational Resources for Continued Learning
+title: WORK IN PROGRESS – The Degree is not the End of your Educaiton
-description: TBD
+description: Resources for Continued Learning Beyond Academia
 unlisted: true
 ---